Car Collector International

 Insurance

-Agreed-value classic-policy cover through Hagerty, Chubb Masterpiece or a comparable HNW carrier is the standing channel; premiums vary materially by chassis specification (original 2004–2006 versus factory-executed CCR Evolution conversion) and by continuous factory service history.
+Agreed-value classic-policy cover through Hagerty, Chubb Masterpiece or a comparable HNW carrier is the standing channel; premiums vary materially by chassis specification (original 2004–2006 versus aftermarket-converted cars such as the 2011 Edo Competition example) and by continuous factory service history.

 Ängelholm factory service — the reference channel